chromaxyz/reflex/docs/IMPLEMENTERS.md

 ### Multi-proxy modules

-Modules that have a multiple proxies to a single implementation relation.
+Modules that have a multiple proxies to a single implementation relation.]
+It is relatively uncommon that one needs this type of module.

 ```mermaid
 graph TD